New Zealand Australians: Demographics

 By 2001 there were eight times more New Zealanders living in Australia than Australians living in New Zealand.
-Many such New Zealanders include Māori Australians and Pacific Islanders.
+Many such New Zealanders include Māori Australians and Pasifika New Zealanders.
 People born in New Zealand continue to be the second largest source of immigration to Australia, representing 11% of total permanent additions in 2005–06 and accounting for 2.3% of Australia's population at June 2006.
 Australians make up a similar proportion of New Zealand's population.

 According to the 2011 Census, there were 187,212 people of New Zealand descent in Australia and 483,398 New Zealand-born people residing in the country at the moment of the census, an increase of 24.1 per cent compared to the 2006 Census.
 The largest New Zealand-born community in Australia was in the state of Queensland, with 192,037 people.

-In 2013, there were about 650,000 New Zealand citizens living in Australia, which was about 15 per cent of the population of New Zealand.
+As of June 2025, it is estimated that there are about 620,000 New Zealand citizens living in Australia, which was about 15 per cent of the population of New Zealand.

 Geographic distribution

 More New Zealand-born people in Australia were concentrated in Queensland than any other state, with more than half of those in Queensland living in the city of Brisbane.
-New South Wales was home to the second largest Kiwi-born population with 114,231 people of which 81,064 were located in its largest city, Sydney.
+New South Wales was home to the second largest New Zealand-born population with 114,231 people of which 81,064 were located in its largest city, Sydney.
 The third largest population was found in the state of Victoria with 80,235 people.
 The state of Western Australia had the fourth largest population with 70,735 people of which 33,751 were located in the city of Perth.

 Socio-economics

-New Zealand citizens have a high labour-force participation rate (78.2 per cent at July 2012) compared with those born in Australia (68.0 per cent).
+New Zealand citizens have a high labour-force participation rate (78.2 per cent at July 2012) compared with those born in Australia (78.0 per cent).
 New Zealanders living in Australia also have a higher median weekly income ($760) than Australians born in Australia ($597) and immigrants in general ($538), which may be partially due to working longer hours (51.8 hours per week) than the Australian-born (45.6 hours) or immigrants in general (44.7 hours).

 Cultural background

 New Zealand is a multicultural country with a multiethnic society.
 Because of this, New Zealanders have different and diverse ethnic backgrounds.
-However, the majority of New Zealanders, both in Australia and New Zealand, are Pākehā (New Zealanders of European descent), mainly of British ancestry.
+However, the majority of New Zealanders, both in Australia and New Zealand, are New Zealanders of European descent, mainly of British ancestry.
 In the 2011 Census most New Zealand-born people living in Australia reported being of English descent (222,956), followed by those of New Zealander (86,724), Scottish (83,156) and Māori (82,577) descent.